MuindeEsther/Online-Sales-Project/README.md

 5. Will look at the georaphical representation of demand.
 This will give an overview of the regions that have the greatest demands for our products

 ### Findings, Reports and Recommendations

-The following where the findings from Exploratory data analysis
+The following where the findings from Exploratory data analysis 1.The Time series plot indicated a seasonal trend with an increasing trajectory to the number of sales over the previous period
+2.Netherlands was the leading country with a revenue of 284.7k Dollars excluding United Kingdom.
+Following Netherlands was EIRE, Germany , France and
+Australia